Health Insurance

 When Should You Choose a Dental Vision Insurance Bundle?

-A dental vision insurance bundle is the right choice when your dental and vision needs are routine and predictable.
-If your annual dental care consists of two cleanings, one set of X-rays, and an occasional small filling — and your vision needs are limited to an annual exam plus new glasses or contacts — a bundle will almost certainly cost you less while covering everything you actually use.
+Bundled coverage is the right choice when your dental and vision needs are routine and predictable.
+If your annual dental care consists of two cleanings, one set of X-rays, and an occasional small filling, and your vision needs are limited to an annual exam plus new glasses or contacts, a bundle will almost certainly cost you less while covering everything you actually use.

 Bundles also make sense for self-employed individuals and freelancers who lack employer-sponsored benefits and are buying coverage on the individual market.
 Managing a single policy with one carrier, one premium, and one customer service line reduces administrative friction.
 If you are self-employed and weighing your full coverage options, our overview of health insurance for self-employed workers provides useful context on structuring your benefits portfolio.